rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 You need at least Symfony 2.2, FOSUserBundle 2.0 and the Composer package manager.

 > Using at least Symfony 2.3 and installing the symfony/proxy-manager-bridge is
-> highly recommended so UserSystems can be lazy loaded then.
+> highly recommended, so each UserSystem can be lazy loaded.
 >
 > http://symfony.com/doc/current/components/dependency_injection/lazy_services.html

 Most of the configuration and creating of classes is kept in sync with the FOSUserBundle, so if something is not described in detail here you can read the FOSUserBundle documentation as reference.

-Original commands can be used, but require you also include the '--user-system' parameter, to indicate which user-system must be used.
+The original commands can be used as normal, but require you also include the '--user-system' parameter, to indicate which user-system must be used.

+*The user-system name is the first parameter you pass to UserServicesFactory::create()*

 ```bash
 php app/console fos:user:create --user-system=acme_user matthieu
 ```

-**Note: Each user-system must have its own Form types to functional properly, you can not reuse form types for multiple user-systems.**
+**Note:** Each user-system is required to have its own Form types to functional properly, you can not reuse the form types of UserA for UserB.

 ## Working

-The system works with a `UserDiscriminator`-service which determines which user-type should be handled, and delegates all handling to actual user-services.
+The system works with a `UserDiscriminator`-service which determines which user-system should be handled, and delegates all handling to actual user-services.

-**Note:** The original fos_user service definitions and configuration are overwritten and automatically set witch delegated versions, setting the fos_user configuration will break this bundle.
+**Note:** The original fos_user service definitions and configuration are overwritten and automatically configured for multi user support, setting the fos_user configuration manually will break this bundle.

-> Finding the correct user is done using the RequestMatcher and session key (for speed),
+> Finding the correct user is done using the AuthenticationListener and RequestListener services.
-> but you can also choose to build your own discriminator service.
+> You can also choose to build your own discriminator service, just be care full.

+A user-system is also referred to as a 'user-bundle'.

 ## Installation

 **Note:**

-> As this bundle allows to create, multiple user-systems, you can repeat the steps from 3. to create as many as you need.
+> The RollerworksMultiUserBundle allows you to create as many user-systems as you need,
+> just repeat all the steps described in section 3 for each system you want to create.
+>
-> And remember that each user-system must have its own name, firewall, request-matcher to cause any conflicts.
+> But.
+Remember that each user-system must have its own: name, firewall and request-matcher to not cause any conflict.

 1. Download RollerworksMultiUserBundle
 2. Enable the Bundle